vibe-d/webchat-tutorial/tutorial/tutorial.md

 }
 ```

 This simply redirects back to the chat room, so that multiple messages can be posted in sequence.
+Note the `~` operator, which is used in D to concatenate strings and arrays.
+The `+` operator performs optimized element-wise addition instead (`[1, 2] + [3, 4] == [4, 6]`).

 To get a working prototype, let's first add a simple in-memory store of the message history.
 Rooms will be created on-demand using the `getOrCreateRoom` helper method.

 ```D
 final class WebChat {